 What is yoga Nidra?

 While you fall asleep, your brain waves start moving from the thoughtful beta waves.
 They pass through stages of alpha waves and then theta waves.
 Ultimately, they enter the slowest sleep-delta wave frequency.
-Yoga Nidra guides its practitioners into a relaxation state between the alpha and the theta.
+Nidra meditation guides its practitioners into a relaxation state between the alpha and the theta.
 It allows you to lie in deep relaxation.

 The whole practice also occurs in savasana- the yogic resting pose because it redresses fatigue and causes your mind to stop.